AsalAbbasNejad/DronePath-MIP/README.md

 python main.py Edificio2.csv

-The program automatically detects the instance, loads building geometry, builds the optimization model, solves it, and prints the resulting drone paths.
+The script automatically detects the correct base setup and entry conditions for each building.

-Output Format
+📌 Output Format

-The program prints one line per drone showing its route, starting from base point 0 and returning to it.
+Each drone prints its full tour starting and ending at base point 0.

-Example:
+Example output:

 Drone 1: 0-4-11-17-2-0
 Drone 2: 0-5-6-3-7-0